particle-iot/docs/src/content/reference/developer-tools/cli.md

 ### device-protection disable

-Temporarily disable device protection for a device to allow access to USB serial and other features.
+Temporarily disable Device Protection for a device to allow access to USB serial and other features.

 ```sh
 $ particle device-protection disable
 ```

-You can also disable device protection on a specific device if multiple devices are connected and you do not want to be prompted.
+You can also disable Device Protection on a specific device if multiple devices are connected and you do not want to be prompted.

 ```sh
 $ particle device-protection disable --device 0123456789abcdef78901234